tjko/fan-test-adapter/README.md

 #### AUX Power
 This is can be used to power the board itself (3.3V power rail, LEDs, etc).
 This can be useful if doing fan power consumption measurements via measuring supplied power to Fan1/Fan2 connectors.
-When using this connector make sure jumper _Aux Power_ is set to _Aux_ position.
+When using this connector make sure jumper _Aux Power_ is set to _Aux_ position (and _Fan2 Power_ jumper is set to _Fan2_ position).

 Recommended supply voltage is 5V (however up to 24V can be used if needed).

 #### Fan1 Power
 This is used to provide power to Fan1.
 Additionally _Aux Power_ jumper can be set to _Fan1_ position if _AUX Power_ is not used.

-Recommended supply voltage is the nominal voltage of Fan being tested (Voltage should be in range from 5V to 24V max).
+Recommended supply voltage is the nominal voltage of the fan being tested (Voltage should be in range from 5V to 24V max).

 #### Fan2 Power
 This is used to proive power fo Fan1.
 If this connector is used remember to set _Fan2 Power_ jumper to _Fan2_ position.

-Recommended supply voltage is the nominal voltage of Fan being tested (Voltage should be in range from 5V to 24V max).
+Recommended supply voltage is the nominal voltage of the fan being tested (Voltage should be in range from 5V to 24V max).

 ### Jumpers